 Setting up a meeting query is simple.
 Select whether you want the metrics for each meeting summarized by day, week, or month, and the time period you’d like to analyze.

-By running this query with no exclusions, you will get an output file that can help you determine the right criteria to separate work-related activities from other calendar items.
+If you run a meeting query with no exclusions, the output file can help you determine the right criteria to separate work-related activities from other calendar items.